Sorry, you need to enable JavaScript to visit this website.

 Thanks to several (youth) councils young people have opportunities to express their concerns on topics such as employment and entrepreneurship.
 The following are examples of councils which represent young people in these topics:

 • FNV Jong and CNV Jongeren are both youth trade organizations that try to influence the government on topics such as youth employment and entrepreneurship.
 As stated above, young people can for example contact FNV Jong if they encounter problems at work.
-The positon of FNV Jong in the Social Economic Council gives them the right to advise the government directly.
+The position of FNV Jong in the Social Economic Council gives them the right to advise the government directly.

 • Another example is the Dutch National Youth Council (Nationale Jeugd Raad).
-In chapter five ‘Youth Participation’ the role of the National Youth Council in participation processes is explained.
+(See section 5.3 Youth representation bodies

 Outcomes of consultations